 You should always issue refunds back to the same card or account that was used to carry out the original transaction — banks don’t have the time or staffing to investigate representment evidence deeply, and if they see an account number mismatch they might not accept it as proof.

 If you submit clear and well-documented evidence of a refund, however, you should always be able to get the chargeback reversed.

 That won't recover the chargeback fee or other costs, of course, but it will recover the transaction amount and prevent any benefit to a customer who tries to obtain a double refund maliciously.

 Let the professionals handle your chargebacks

 Part of what’s frustrating about double refund chargebacks is that preventing them takes some extra proactive work on top of your regular chargeback prevention efforts.
 You need to be extra watchful for notifications, your customer service team needs to be trained to know what to look for and what to ask, and you need to expedite refunds.
 You also have to take the time to put together the right evidence to represent these chargebacks that never should have happened in the first place.

-If you’re dealing with a large number of double refund chargebacks, or you find yourself working especially hard to head them off, there’s a good case to be made for hiring a chargeback management firm, who can ease the pressure on your staff and operations by handling these matters as part of their overall chargeback management activities.
+If you’re dealing with a large number of chargebacks, or you find yourself working especially hard to head them off, there’s a good case to be made for hiring a chargeback management firm, who can ease the pressure on your staff and operations by handling double refunds as part of their overall chargeback management strategy.